Stay in the Moment: 5 Powerful Ways to Cut Through It!

 When Shame About “Bad Days” Derails You

-Additionally, the emotional weight of feeling like you’re failing makes it even harder to stay in the moment when things swing.
+The emotional weight of feeling like you’re failing makes it even harder to stay in the moment when things swing.

 The Mindset Shift That Lets You Stay in the Moment